offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * ATGCAC conforms to the example profile above is calculated as 1\*1\*0.5\*1\*1\*1 = 0.5
  * TTGCAC conforms to the example profile above is calculated as 0\*1\*0.5\*1\*1\*1 = 0

-Of the these two k-mers, ...
+Of these two k-mers, ...

  * all positions in the first (ATGCAC) have been seen before in the motif matrix.
  * all but one position in the second (TTGCAC) have been seen before in the motif matrix (index 0).